Paper – Part 1: What is Printmaking Paper

 Archival papers are essentially papers that will last a long time, with an expectation of 100 years or more, without yellowing or deteriorating.

 If you are printing artwork for sale and exhibition, you will want to print onto Archival quality papers.
 If your artworks use a paper not considered Archival (eg newsprint) then it should be noted in the description of the artwork.
-There’s nothing wrong with using a non-archival paper, as long as you are clear in the artwork’s description to a potential buyer.
+There’s nothing wrong with using a non-archival paper if it is an appropriate part of your artwork, but be clear in the artwork’s description to any potential buyer.

 It should also be noted that are other factors can influence the archival quality of a paper.
 For example – framing materials, tape, inks, paints, glues, varnishes and storage can all work to affect the archival nature of an artwork on paper.

 Acid Free paper means that the pH of the pulp used to make the paper is 7 (neutral) or above (more alkaline).
-The paper is also buffered with an alkaline reserve, such as calcium carbonate, to neutralize acid compounds absorbed from the atmosphere or formed through natural aging.
+A paper can also be ‘buffered’ to neutralise acid compounds absorbed from the atmosphere or formed through natural aging.

-It should be noted that Acid Free paper does not guarantee that the paper is Archival.
+It should be noted that Acid Free paper does not guarantee that the paper is Archival, but Archival is Acid Free.

 In writing this I’ve decided I want to research and write more.
 I’ll come back and do that in a month or so, after I have finished off the initial four articles in this four part series.